Scholarships and Bursaries

 Year 7 Scholarships

 Academic scholarships are available to those students scoring the highest overall marks in our entrance exam.
-The top 4 pupils will receive a £4,000 scholarship, positions 5-7 receive a £2,000 award and positions 8-10 receive a £1,000 award.
-These awards will last for the duration of years 7-11 and are awarded regardless of parental income.
+The top 4 candidates will automatically receive a £4000 scholarship, positions 5-7 a £2000 award, and positions 8-10 receive a £1000 award.
+All these awards are minimum values, remain in place throughout a child’s time at the school, and are awarded regardless of parental income.

-The Governors of Oldham Hulme Grammar School are committed to broadening access to the school by offering to eligible parents/guardians means-tested financial support for the payment of school fees.
-This support is known as a bursary and takes the form of a discount of up to 100% of the tuition fees depending on the academic performance of the pupil and the financial, compassionate or other pertinent circumstances of the parents.
+The Governors of Oldham Hulme Grammar School are committed to broadening access to the school by offering means-tested financial support for the payment of school fees to eligible parents/guardians of children entering Year 7 or Year 12.
+This support is known as a bursary and takes the form of a discount of up to 100% of the tuition fees depending on the academic performance of the pupil and the financial circumstances of the parents.

-In assessing a child’s suitability attention will be given to the academic assessment result of each applicant but potential will also be considered as well as actual achievement.
+In assessing a child’s suitability attention will be given to the academic assessment result of each applicant.
 Bursary funds are limited and those judged most suitable will be given priority as those likely to gain most from the educational provision.
 Each pupil to whom support is offered must, in the opinion of the Principal, be likely to make sound academic progress following admission and possess the potential to develop the quality of his or her work, and benefit from participation in the wider, extra-curricular activities on offer at the School.
 In normal circumstances, each applicant should meet the School’s normal academic requirements.
 Previous school reports may be consulted for evidence of good behaviour.

 What Happens Next